 1. Take an Olive Oil Tour

 Puglia is a region where olive groves are found in great abundance.
-In fact, the area depends on extra virgin olive oil as one of its most important resources.
+The area depends on extra virgin olive oil as one of its most important resources.
 No wonder they call it the “green gold” in Puglia.
-If you’re looking for a unique activity to do in Puglia, visit an olive farm and wander through the olive trees.
+If you’re looking for a unique activity in Puglia, visit an olive farm and wander through the olive trees.

 The sight of the oil mills is spectacular, and the olive oil produced there is purer than in most other places.
 The harvest season is typically from October to November, so you may be lucky enough to observe the olive harvesting process if you visit Puglia at this time.